Get your FREE store + Amazon business!

 Day 1

-WEEK 1 · AWARENESS Hard 30-day spending freeze.
-Only fixed bills + home Costco list.
-No outlets, no client lunches out of pocket, no Apple Store, no Amazon “later.”
+Week 1 · Awareness.
+Hard 30-day spending freeze.
+Only fixed bills + the home grocery list.
+No outlets, no out-of-pocket client lunches, no Apple Store, no Amazon “save for later.”

 Day 5

-WEEK 1 · AWARENESS Wrote the 3 emotional triggers worksheet.
-1) Tough sales call → outlet trip.
-2) Closed deal → $80 client lunch out of pocket.
-3) Team Slack vacation pic → 72-hr booking.
+Week 1 · Awareness.
+Wrote the 3 emotional-trigger worksheet: tough sales call → outlet trip; closed deal → $80 client lunch; team vacation pic → 72-hour booking.

 Day 10

-WEEK 2 · INTERRUPTION Called brother Ray in Atlanta as accountability partner.
-Sunday-night 3-line text check-in: spent, trigger, what would you do differently.
+Week 2 · Interruption.
+Called his brother Ray in Atlanta as accountability partner.
+A Sunday-night three-line text: spent, trigger, what to do differently.

 Day 15

-WEEK 3 · REPLACEMENT Urge-surfing rule: 90-minute timer before any non-essential purchase.
-Wrote it on a Post-it inside his sock drawer.
-80% of urges passed.
+Week 3 · Replacement.
+A 90-minute urge-surfing timer before any non-essential purchase, written on a Post-it in his sock drawer.
+About 80% of urges passed.

 Day 22